-This course describes the U.S. healthcare system and current policies.
-The associated organizational, social, legal, regulatory, and legislative factors that influence policy development and implementation will be explored.
-Policies significantly affecting nursing practice, such as the Patient Protection and Affordable Care Act, will be emphasized.
-The healthcare and educational system's responses to current health policies will be compared and contrasted.
+This course provides an overview of the U.S. healthcare system and current policies.
+The associated organizational, social, ethical, legal and regulatory factors that influence policy development, implementation and evaluation will be explored.
+Policy influence on application of technology to healthcare will be addressed.
+Focus is on role of advanced nursing practitioner in advocating for policies to affect health outcomes for diverse communities.